 Determine the Torque Specifications

 The recommended torque specifications for your Honda Pilot can be found in the owner’s manual or by consulting a reputable source.
-It’s important to use the correct torque specifications to avoid over-tightening or under-tightening the bolts.
+Using the correct torque specifications is important to avoid over-tightening or under-tightening the bolts.

 Loosen the Lug Nuts

-Use the socket wrench to loosen the lug nuts on the wheel that you want to tighten.
-Be sure to loosen them in a star pattern, rather than all at once.
+Use the socket wrench to loosen the lug nuts you want to tighten on the wheel.
+Be sure to loosen them in a star pattern rather than all at once.

 Tighten the Lug Nuts by Hand